-If there is an ability you like to use often, you can set it as a quickspell for easy access.
-The four buttons to the right of the spell casting buttons (with question marks on them) are quickspell buttons.
+If there is an ability you like to use often, you can place it in a Quick Use button for easy access.
+The eight buttons to the right of the Start Combat button are Quick Use buttons.
 If you press one of them, a window will come up with a list of all the spells you know.
 Select one and the button will be set to cast that spell.

-You can also cast spells in your quickspell buttons by pressing the function keys, F5, F6, F7, and F8.
+You can also cast spells in your quickspell buttons by pressing the function keys, F5-F12.

-Later, on Macintosh/Windows, if you want to change a spell for a quickspell button, hold the Command key down (Control key in Windows) and press it.
-On tablets, to erase a quickspell, hold your finger on its button and then drag it to the 'X' button that appears below it.
+Later, on Macintosh/Windows, if you want to clear a Quick Use button, hold the Command key down (Control key in Windows) and press it.
+On tablets, to erase a Quick Use button, hold your finger on it and then drag it to the 'X' button that appears below.